Thunderbolts (comics): Marvel's Most Wanted

 Now fugitives, new members soon joined the Thunderbolts.
 These members included the former Avenger Hawkeye, and later a young African American hero named Charcoal who had previously fought the team, having been created by a "Create a character" contest in Wizard Magazine.
 Hawkeye convinced his new teammates they would be pardoned if MACH-1, who had murdered someone as the Beetle (as the only member of the team who had ever actually killed anyone), turned himself in to authorities.
 The team considered joining the mysterious Crimson Cowl's new Masters of Evil instead.
 Ultimately, the Thunderbolts followed Hawkeye's advice.
 MACH-1 turned himself in and pleaded guilty to murder.
 Even with MACH-1's surrender, the U.S. Government refused to pardon the group.

 The Thunderbolts then defeated the Crimson Cowl's Masters of Evil and took over their headquarters.
-After unmasking the Crimson Cowl, the team discovered that she was their old friend Dallas Riordan.
+After unmasking the Crimson Cowl, the team discovered that she was Riordan.
 In truth, Riordan was not the Crimson Cowl.
-The real Crimson Cowl was Justine Hammer.
-Riordan had been framed by Hammer to take the fall for the Cowl's crimes.
-While Riordan was not the Crimson Cowl, she did have her own secret identity.
-Riordan was actually the new Citizen V, leader of the secret V-Battalion.
+The real Crimson Cowl, Justine Hammer, had framed Riordan to take the fall for her crimes.
+Riordan actually did have her own secret identity as the new Citizen V, leader of the secret V-Battalion.
 Riordan decided to keep her secret to avoid exposure of the group.
 She was sent to jail for the Crimson Cowl's crimes, but was later rescued by the V-Battalion.